kktse/kktse.github.io/_posts/2020-10-25-estimating-vehicle-inertia-properties-with-nhtsa-database.markdown

 Vehicle dynamic simulation is contingent on having data on your vehicle.
-Centre of gravity position and inertial properties are some of the most basic pieces of information required to describe a vehicle.
-With public databases, one can identify trends in the industry to make a reasonable guess of a vehicle's centre of gravity position and inertial properties.
+Centre of gravity position and inertial properties are some of the most basic pieces of information needed to describe a vehicle.
+With public databases and journals, one can identify trends in the industry to make a reasonable guess of a vehicle's centre of gravity position and inertial properties.

 This analysis identified average values for the static stability factor and the dynamic indices.
 These values are non dimensionalized to the vehicle geometry like track width and weight distribution.
-Manufacturers typically publish vehicle geometry data, making the calculation simple to make.
+Manufacturers typically publish vehicle geometry data, making the calculation simple to do.
 This enables anyone to obtain reasonable values for the centre of gravity height and inertia without the need for expensive measurement equipment.

 The Inertial Parameters Database is available from the NHTSA [here](https://www.nhtsa.gov/DOT/NHTSA/NRD/Multimedia/PDFs/VRTC/ca/nhtsa_inertia_database_metric.pdf).

 ## References

 1. Heydinger, Gary J., Ronald A. Bixel, W. Riley Garrott, Michael Pyne, J. Gavin Howe, and Dennis A. Guenther.
 "Measured vehicle inertial parameters-NHTSA's data through November 1998."
 SAE transactions (1999): 2462-2485.
 1. Walz, M. C. (2005).
 Trends in the static stability factor of passenger cars, light trucks, and vans (No. HS-809 868).
 1. Basso, G. L. (1974).
 Functional derivation of vehicle parameters for dynamic studies (No. LTR-ST. 747).